jacobbaratta/Evernote-Archiver-Mac/README.md

 # Evernote Archiver for Mac
->A basic Applescript-based solution for archiving your entire Evernote library as both ENEX and HTML (with attachments exported)
+>A simple Applescript-based solution for archiving your entire Evernote library as both ENEX and HTML (including attachments)

-This Applescript script exports all of your Evernote notes into `~/Documents/Evernote backups/<DATE>/My Notes.enex`, then exports all of your individual notes as HTML (along with any attached files, which are placed inside folders) into a temporary folder, which is zipped up as `~/Documents/Evernote backups/<DATE>/My Notes.zip`.
+This Applescript script exports all of your Evernote notes into `~/Documents/Evernote backups/CURRENT_DATE/My Notes.enex`, then exports all of your individual notes as HTML (along with any attached files, which are placed inside folders) into a temporary folder, which is zipped up as `~/Documents/Evernote backups/CURRENT_DATE/My Notes (HTML).zip`.

 ## Installation